zhyordanova/FavoritePlacesCli/README.md

 - View saved places in a list and inspect them in a details screen
 - Open saved places on a **Mapbox** map
 - Handle loading, error, and retry states in important user flows
+- Keep map-related flows usable with clear fallbacks when **Mapbox** is not configured

 ---